mainciburu/scRNA-Hematopoiesis/README.md

 # scRNA analysis of hematopoiesis in aging and disease

 This repository contains the scripts used for the analysis shown in **Uncovering perturbations in human hematopoiesis associated with healthy aging and myeloid malignancies at single cell resolution**.
+Available [here](https://elifesciences.org/articles/79363).

 Folders contain the following scripts: